nanoqsh/dunge/README.md

 cargo xtask --no-install build <example_name>
 ```

 Eventually it will start a local server and you can open http://localhost:3000 in your browser to see the application running.
-For the web, only [WebGPU](https://gpuweb.github.io/gpuweb/) backend is supported, so make sure your browser supports it.
+Only [WebGPU](https://gpuweb.github.io/gpuweb/) backend is supported for the web platform, so make sure your browser supports it.

 Also see the [test](https://github.com/nanoqsh/dunge/tree/main/dunge/tests) directory for small examples of creation a single image.